Medical questions & health advice by licensed doctors

-Why do I have a tender skin feeling on my arm and hands?
+"Why do I have a tender skin feeling on my arm and hands?"

 For the last day I have been feeling a weird tender feeling on my skin.
 It feels tight and feels like a sunburn.
 It isn't any extreme pain just weird and uncomfortable.
 It hurts more when my clothes or a towel rub against my hands or arms.
 When I take a hot shower the pain goes away a little for a minute or so they comes back...
 What could this be?
 My arms and hands look completely normal.
 I think I have had this before.

 These things can provide you with the information that your doctor needs to be able to make some educated guesses about what could be causing these sensations.
 From there, it may be appropriate to do some additional testing to validate or confirm the hypothesis that you and your doctor have reached.
 On other occasions, some doctors will feel like treatment may be indicated before a sure diagnosis has been reached.
 This can happen either because the treatment is so benign (has few side effects, etc) or because the possible cause of the symptoms could be so serious that waiting for a sure diagnosis could be risky.
 Alternatively, the testing could be dangerous, expensive, etc. To help you in this situation, your doctor will be able to speak with you in more detail.
 Please speak with your doctor to determine what additional information is needed to help you with these symptoms.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.